 • • •

-Streets around Hermiston will be blocked off July 8-10 for slurry seal projects.
+Streets around Hermiston will be disrupted July 8-10 for slurry seal projects.

 Contractors will be working on Orchard Avenue from SW 11th Street to Highway 395 on those days.
 Also included in the project are downtown parking lots, and portions of Jennie Avenue, Southwest 7th Street, Southwest 9th Street, Moore Avenue, Southwest Butte Drive and single downtown blocks of East Gladys Avenue, East Newport Avenue, East Hurlburt Avenue and East Ridgeway Avenue.